bleasey/ExpHUB/README.md

 * A user should be able to write a single gyan and each topic but he can write multiple of them.

 ## References
-* Jason Watmore's blog
+* Stack Overflow
 * LogRocket blog
-* Stack Overflow
 * Tailwind CSS docs
+* W3School
+* Jason Watmore's blog
 * Mongoose JS docs
 * Formik docs
 * Medium articles